kaibin157/SC2002-SCSI-Group6/README.md

 ## Dependencies
 We use apache.poi to read from and write to the .xlsx files.
-The below folder contains all necessary dependencies to be imported <br>
+The below folder contains all necessary dependencies to be imported to eclipse. <br>
 [apache.poi](https://github.com/kaibin157/SC2002-SCSI-Group6/tree/main/Source%20Code/poi-bin-5.2.3)

 ## Collaborators